 After reviewing fees for many offices providing lanap around the country we have determined fees to have a wide range, depending on the severity and the individual clinician offering lanap.
 Fees for full mouth lanap treatment range between $4000 to $15,000.
 The consultation for treatment may cost up to $450.
 Lanap is not intended for the treatment of single teeth according to the trained clinicians providing it, therefore only full mouth treatment is performed.

 What are the fees for Perioscopy?

-Fees for Perioscopy have generally not changed much over the past decade.
+Fees for Perioscopy (just cleaning of the roots) has generally not changed much over the past decade.
 Fees can vary somewhat if the office providing perioscopy charges by “time” rather than by quadrant.
 In our experience a quadrant fee can be anywhere from $350 to $900.
 If antibiotics are used adjunctively, such as Arestin or Atridox, additional fees would apply, as well as examination fees; and for many offices traditional root planing fees are charged prior to the actual perioscopy treatment.

 What are the fees for Regenerative Periodontal Endoscopy℠ – RPE℠?

 Regenerative Periodontal Endoscopy℠ – RPE℠ can prevent steep costs by eliminating or reducing the need for extractions, traditional flap surgery, osseous surgery, repetitive treatment with perioscopy, traditional root planing, or laser periodontal surgery.